-Come on out for either a full or half marathon in Durham in November!
-The 4th Annual RDC Marathon will take place November 10th and 11th, drawing participants from Raleigh, Durham, Chapel Hill, and throughout North Carolina, as well as from across the country.
+Come on out for either a full or half marathon in Durham in October!
+The RDC Marathon will take place October 30 and 31st, drawing participants from Raleigh, Durham, Chapel Hill, and throughout North Carolina, as well as from across the country.
 The USATF-certified Boston Qualifier course features the iconic American Tobacco Trail and finishes at The Streets at Southpoint in Durham.
 Participants have the perfect venue to to wine, dine, shop, and run!

 Challenge YourselfIn addition to the full and half marathon, the event weekend features a 10k, and 5k on Saturday, allowing runners to compete in a 35.5 Challenge by completing the full marathon, 10k, and 5k; or the 22.4 Challenge with the half marathon, 10k, and 5k; or 15k Challenge by doing the 10k and 5k Saturday.
 (Find out more about the challenges here.)